Keywords

 Whole-genome sequencing (WGS) has transformed the study of bacterial epidemiology by enabling high-resolution characterization of population structure, resistance mechanisms, and clonal relationships.26 Genomic approaches allow discrimination between clonal expansion and polyclonal populations, identification of high-risk sequence types such as ST131 and ST1193, and detection of mobile genetic elements, including plasmids that mediate the spread of AMR genes.27–29 Despite these advances, relatively few studies have applied WGS to investigate ESBL-producing E. coli colonization in hospitalized patient populations in sub-Saharan Africa.

-Clinical stool and rectal swab samples were processed using standard microbiological procedures at the Department of Microbiology and Immunology, Weill Bugando School of Medicine, Catholic University of Health and Allied Sciences, Mwanza, Tanzania.
+Patient-derived stool and rectal swab samples were processed using standard microbiological procedures at the Department of Microbiology and Immunology, Weill Bugando School of Medicine, Catholic University of Health and Allied Sciences, Mwanza, Tanzania.
 Samples were inoculated onto MacConkey agar (Oxoid, UK) and CHROMagar™ ESBL (CHROMagar, France), a selective medium containing cephalosporins for the isolation of ESBL-producing Gram-negative bacteria.
 Plates were incubated aerobically at 35–37 °C for 18–24 hours.
 Colonies with morphology consistent with E. coli were selected and subcultured to obtain pure isolates.
-ESBL production was then confirmed phenotypically using the combination disk method, comparing inhibition zones for cefotaxime and ceftazidime, alone and in combination with clavulanic acid, in accordance with CLSI recommendations for phenotypic ESBL confirmation.31 Only isolates confirmed as ESBL-producing E. coli were included in downstream genomic analyses.
+ESBL production was then confirmed phenotypically using the combination disk method, comparing inhibition zones for cefotaxime and ceftazidime, alone and in combination with clavulanic acid, in accordance with CLSI recommendations for phenotypic ESBL confirmation.31 Only patient-derived isolates confirmed phenotypically as ESBL-producing E. coli were included in downstream genomic analyses.

-Pure E. coli isolates were shipped to the Genomics Laboratory, Department of Immunology and Molecular Biology, College of Health Sciences, Makerere University, Kampala, Uganda, where genomic DNA was extracted using standardized protocols.
+Pure patient-derived E. coli isolates were shipped to the Genomics Laboratory, Department of Immunology and Molecular Biology, College of Health Sciences, Makerere University, Kampala, Uganda, where genomic DNA was extracted using standardized protocols.
 DNA concentration was measured using the Qubit dsDNA High Sensitivity Assay (Thermo Fisher Scientific, USA), and DNA purity was assessed using a NanoDrop spectrophotometer (Thermo Fisher Scientific, USA) by evaluating A260/280 and A260/230 ratios.
 DNA integrity was further assessed by 1.0% agarose gel electrophoresis.
 Whole-genome sequencing was performed at the Earlham Institute (Norwich, UK) using the Illumina NovaSeq 6000 platform.
 Sequencing libraries were prepared using the LITE (Low Input Transposase-Enabled) protocol, and sequencing was carried out using paired-end 150-bp chemistry (2 × 150 bp reads).

 Raw sequencing reads were subjected to quality control using FastQC (v0.12.1),32 followed by adapter trimming and removal of low-quality bases using Trimmomatic (v0.40),33 with default parameters.
 High-quality reads were retained for downstream analyses.
 De novo genome assemblies were generated using SKESA (Strategic K-mer Extension for Scrupulous Assemblies) assembler (v2.4.0),34 with default settings and assembly quality was assessed using standard metrics, including genome size, contiguity, and N50 values, to ensure suitability for comparative genomic analysis.
+Of the 45 ESBL-producing E. coli isolates initially selected for whole-genome sequencing, 39 met sequencing, assembly, and species-confirmation quality-control criteria and were retained for downstream comparative genomic analyses.
+Six isolates were excluded because they did not meet one or more QC criteria, including insufficient read yield, excessive assembly fragmentation, atypical assembly metrics, or incomplete species-confirmation evidence.
+Isolate-level sequencing and assembly metrics, including read counts, estimated coverage depth, number of contigs, N50, genome size, GC content, and QC status, are provided in Extended Data Table S1.

-Genomic species confirmation was performed using a multi-tool approach to ensure robust and accurate taxonomic classification.
+Genomic species confirmation was performed using a multi-tool approach to support accurate taxonomic classification and to ensure that only confirmed E. coli genomes were retained for downstream analyses.
 Draft genome assemblies were analyzed using GTDB-Tk (v2.6.0)35 (Genome Taxonomy Database Toolkit), which assigns taxonomy based on genome-wide phylogenetic placement against the GTDB reference database.

 To complement this, GAMBIT v1.1.0 (Genomic Approximation Method for Bacterial Identification and Tracking)36 was used to provide k-mer–based taxonomic classification, enabling rapid and high-resolution identification of bacterial genomes.
 In addition, Basic Local Alignment Search Tool for nucleotides (BLASTn) searches were performed against the NCBI nucleotide database to confirm species identity based on sequence similarity to well-characterized reference genomes.
 Blast analyses were conducted using the Docker image gmboowa/blast-analysis:1.9.4.

 Sequence types (STs) were assigned from draft genome assemblies using the MLST module in rMAP-2.0, implemented with the mlst tool (Torsten Seemann; Docker image staphb/mlst:2.19.0).
-This approach scans assembled contigs against PubMLST-curated schemes to determine the sequence type and allele profile for each isolate, enabling classification into globally recognized E. coli lineages.37
+This approach scans assembled contigs against PubMLST-curated schemes to determine the sequence type and allele profile for each isolate, enabling classification into globally recognized E. coli lineages.37 In addition to multilocus sequence typing, E. coli phylogroups were assigned in silico using EzClermont.
+Predicted O serotypes were determined using ECTyper and SerotypeFinder, while putative pathotype-associated marker profiles and virulence-associated genes were summarized from ECTyper, VirulenceFinder, and AMRFinderPlus outputs.
+Because pathotype assignment from genome data alone can be uncertain, particularly when virulence-marker profiles are incomplete or overlapping, these results were interpreted as putative genomic pathotype-associated marker profiles rather than definitive phenotypic pathotype classifications.
+Isolate-level sequence type, phylogroup, predicted serotype, putative pathotype-associated marker profile, virulence-marker results, and sequencing/assembly quality metrics are provided in Extended Data Table S1.

 Whole-genome sequencing of 39 ESBL-producing E. coli isolates generated high-quality draft assemblies suitable for downstream comparative genomic analysis.
-Species identity was genomically confirmed using a combination of GTDB-Tk, GAMBIT, Extended data 1 (Table S1) and BLAST-based approaches (https://gmboowa.github.io/rMAP-2.0/reports/esbl_ecoli.html#blast), ensuring accurate taxonomic assignment and minimizing misclassification within the E. coli species complex.
+Species identity was genomically confirmed using a combination of GTDB-Tk, GAMBIT, and BLAST-based approaches, supporting accurate taxonomic assignment within the E. coli species complex.
+Isolate-level taxonomic confirmation and assembly metrics are provided in Extended Data Table S1.

 The assemblies had a median genome size of approximately 5.1 Mb, consistent with typical E. coli genomes.
 Assembly fragmentation varied across isolates, with a median of 90 contigs (range: 50–3339), indicating overall good assembly quality, although a small number of genomes were highly fragmented.
 The GC content was highly conserved across isolates, with a median of approximately 50.6%, reflecting the expected genomic composition of E. coli.